Scenario Trees

 How It Works Combinatorically

-One of the drawbacks of this process is computational intensity: the further we try to project into the future, the longer the process takes to produce a scenario tree.
+One of the drawbacks of this process is computational intensity: the further we try to project into the future, the longer the process takes to calculate all the possible scenarios.
 In fact, given enough unknown games, the creation of a given scenario tree may take longer than it takes games to actually be played.
 However, given the number of games a team plays in a season, teams typically are not looking much beyond a magic number calculation until the end of the regular season.

 Creating Trees